AshleyBrown11/MERN-Drink-Socially/README.md

    npm start
    ```

-Now, you can access the app in your web browser at `http://localhost:3000`.
+Now, you can access the app in your web browser at `http://localhost:5173`.

 ## Unsolved Problems
-- Adding user authentication and authorization for secure user management.
 - Implementing pagination and filtering for a better user experience when viewing a large number of user profiles.
+- Allowing the user to search for their favorite drink.
 - Enhancing error handling and validation for a more robust application.

 ## Future Enhancements
-- User authentication and authorization using technologies like JWT (JSON Web Tokens).
 - Integration with additional third-party APIs to provide more diverse drinking-related content.
+- Providing drinking game ideas for parties.
 - Implementing real-time updates using WebSockets for a more interactive experience.
 - Mobile responsiveness and improved UI/UX design.
 - Deployment automation and continuous integration (CI/CD) for smoother updates and releases.